Conzercheez/Conzercheez/README.md

 ㅤㅤㅤㅤ ₊˚ ✧ ━━━━⊱⋆⊰━━━━ ✧ ₊˚

 20+ ◉ 🇲🇾 ◉ semi-source attached Conzercheez fictive

-i dont have much to say lawl feel free to int I dont bite
+- i dont have much to say lawl feel free to int I dont bite

-not the type to initiate first but i try sometimes
+- not the type to initiate first but i try sometimes

 [@**SOUPBEGONE31**](https://github.com/SOUPBEGONE31) hi lawl ㅤ

-big fan of the psychonetworks
+big fan of the psychonetworks, esp SOUPBEGONE31 and xx_E-G-O_xx

 ~~hear me out on polynetworks plssssss~~